Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Recent Performances

-- In last week's matchup with the Patriots, Diggs reeled in three passes for 60 yards (20 yards per catch).
+- Diggs put together a 60-yard performance against the Patriots on three catches (20 yards per reception).

-- Diggs has hauled in 17 catches for 193 yards and one touchdown during his last three games.
-He was targeted 27 times and averages 64.3 receiving yards.
+- Over his last three games, Diggs has caught 17 passes for 193 yards and one touchdown.
+He was targeted 27 times, and averaged 64.3 yards per game.

 Diggs' Buffalo Teammates